bueler/nade/index.md

 ### Canvas course page

-Log in to [canvas.alaska.edu/courses/13208](https://canvas.alaska.edu/courses/13208) for Homework and Exam solutions, and to see your grades.
+Log in to [canvas.alaska.edu/courses/13208](https://canvas.alaska.edu/courses/13208) for the Zoom lecture link, Homework solutions, and to see your grades.

 ### Getting Started